What a retirement village is

 How NZ legislation defines retirement village

-The term retirement village is defined under Section 6 of the Retirement Villages Act 2003 and covers a wide range of villages, regardless of what the village is actually called.
+The term retirement village is defined under Section 6 of the Retirement Villages Act 2003 (the Act) and covers a wide range of villages, regardless of what the village is actually called.

 Complying with the law